pentalingual/Hubitat/README.md

 This device driver turns on or off notifications your Reolink IP Camera motion detection notifications.
 This is useful driver to turn on with HSM is activated so you get Reolink motion notifications once HSM is Armed.
 <br>Requested: Add MotionSensor capability to get Active motion events in Hubitat from your Reolink IP Camera
 <br>
-Coming Soon:
+<br><i>Coming Soon:</i>
 <br>
 <br><strong>6.
 HVAC: Smarter HVAC Manager (for two story homes)</strong><br>
-Presently this is written into 5 different complicated interacting rules but want to simplify the interface and port it onto a coherent app.
-It monitors current and average house temperatures in a 2-story home and uses classic HVAC methods to integrate upstairs and downstairs thermostats into a single smart, interactive home-HVAC controller.
+<i>Presently this is written into 5 different complicated interacting rules but want to simplify the interface and port it onto a coherent app.
+It monitors current and average house temperatures in a 2-story home and uses classic HVAC methods to integrate upstairs and downstairs thermostats into a single smart, interactive home-HVAC controller.</i>